 Imagine this scenario: if the number of communications between the two parties is only two, once the sender sends a connection establishment request, it cannot retract this request.
 In a complex or poor network condition, if the sender continuously sends multiple connection establishment requests and TCP establishes a connection with only two communications, the receiver can only choose to accept or reject the sender’s request.
 The receiver is not sure whether this request is an expired connection due to network congestion.

-Therefore, TCP chooses to use a three-way handshake to establish a connection and introduces the RST control message.
-When the receiver receives the request, it sends the sender’s SEQ+1 as part of the ACK control message.
+control message.
 At this point, the sender can determine whether the current connection is a historical connection:

-• If the current connection is not a historical connection, the sender will send an ACK control message, and the two parties will successfully establish a connection.
+control message to terminate this connection. - If the current connection is not a historical connection, the sender will send an

-By using a three-way handshake and the RST control message, the ultimate control over whether to establish a connection is given to the sender.
+control message, the ultimate control over whether to establish a connection is given to the sender.
 Only the sender has enough context to determine if the current connection is erroneous or expired.
 This is also the primary reason why TCP uses a three-way handshake to establish a connection.

 Initial Sequence Numbers